 My child has been in a stage for a long time and are struggling to complete the last skills.
 How do you keep them interested and learning new things?

 Classes often have skills from higher levels added in where appropriate.
 If children are reaching the end of a stage, we will begin to add progressions of skills in to keep them improving on the skills they have whilst cementing the ones they need to finish.
 You will see this on your Home Portal, as the criteria from the new level up will be added.
 Instructors work hard to keep each individual interested and motivated in classes and it is important to built on the strengths that children have!

-Can't find the information you were looking for?
-Head to the 'Swimming Information' page for more details, but don't hesitate to ask the office if you have any specific questions, and we will be happy to help!
+Can't find the information you were looking for?. ..
+Don't hesitate to ask the office if you have any specific questions, and we will be happy to help!